Sara Sheridan: Work

 Sheridan's first book, contemporary commercial fiction, Truth or Dare entered the Sunday Times top 50 when it was published in 1998.
 It was nominated for the Saltire Prize and was also listed in the Scottish Libraries Top 100 Books.
 In the successive two years Sheridan wrote two more novels in the same genre, Ma Polinski's Pockets and The Pleasure Express.
 During this period, she also co-wrote two short films, Fish Supper starring Lynda Bellingham and The Window Bed, which was nominated for a Sky Movies Max Award in 2001.
 She was then commissioned by specialist publisher Barrington Stoke to write a novella for reluctant readers, called The Blessed and The Damned.

-In 2003, she switched genres to historical fiction and funded the move by ghostwriting.
-She now writes two series of historical novels: one based on the real lives of late Georgian/early Victorian adventurers (The Secret Mandarin – 2009, Secret of the Sands – 2011, On Starlit Seas – 2016, The Ice Maiden - 2018) and a series of 1950s cosy crime noir mysteries featuring her fictional ex-secret service heroine, Mirabelle Bevan (Brighton Belle – 2012, London Calling – 2014, British Bulldog – 2015, Operation Goodwood – 2016, Russian Roulette – 2017','Indian Summer – 2019.
-Highland Fling 2020 and Celtic Cross - 2021).
+She now writes historical novels set in two distinct eras: one based around the real lives of notable figures in the late Georgian/early Victorian eras (The Secret Mandarin (2009), Secret of the Sands (2011), On Starlit Seas (2016), The Ice Maiden (2018), The Fair Botanists (2022), The Secrets of Blythswood Square (2024) and a 9-part series of 1950s crime noir mysteries featuring her fictional ex-secret service heroine, Mirabelle Bevan (Brighton Belle (2012), London Calling (2014), British Bulldog (2015), Operation Goodwood (2016), Russian Roulette (2017), England Expects (2018), Indian Summer (2019), Highland Fling (2020) and Celtic Cross (2021)).
 The Mirabelle Bevan Mysteries were optioned by STV in 2015 but were not developed for television.
-In 2022 the series was longlisted for Crime Writers Association Dagger in the Library Award.
+In 2022 the series was longlisted for the Crime Writers Association Dagger in the Library Award.
 In 2017 On Starlit Seas was shortlisted for the Wilbur Smith Adventure Writing Prize.
 In 2022 her novel The Fair Botanists won Waterstones Scottish Book of the Year.
-Sheridan has also written two children's picture books, (I'm Me – 2010) which was inspired by her relationship with her niece and a pan-European picture book written with her daughter, Molly (Monsters Unite - 2019).
+In 2024 her novel The Secrets of Blythswood Square was longlisted for the Saltire Society's Prize for Fiction Book of the Year.
+Sheridan has also written two children's picture books, (I'm Me (2010) which was inspired by her relationship with her niece and a pan-European picture book written with her daughter, Molly, Monsters Unite (2019).